MicrosoftDocs/well-architected/well-architected/cost/provision-messaging.md

 # Azure messaging cost estimates

-The messaging services in this article have no up-front cost or termination fees, and you pay only for what you use.
-In some cases, it's advantageous to combine two messaging services to increase the efficiency of your messaging system.
+The messaging services in this article have no up-front cost or termination fees.
+You pay only for what you use.
+In some cases, combining two messaging services to increase the efficiency of your messaging system is advantageous.
 For examples, see [Crossover scenarios](/azure/architecture/guide/technology-choices/messaging#crossover-scenarios).

-Cost is based on the number of operations or throughput units used depending on the message service.
-If you use the wrong messaging service, there can be higher costs.
+Cost is based on the number of operations or throughput units used, depending on the message service.
+If you use the wrong messaging service, you may incur higher costs.
 Before choosing a service, first, determine the intent and requirements of the messages.
 Then consider the tradeoffs between cost, operations units, and throughput units.
 For tradeoff examples, see [Technology choices for a message broker](/azure/architecture/guide/technology-choices/messaging#technology-choices-for-a-message-broker).

-Use the [Azure Pricing calculator](https://azure.microsoft.com/pricing/calculator/) for help with creating various cost scenarios.
+Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) for help with creating various cost scenarios.

 ## Service Bus cost